 An Englishman’s home is his castle.
-And now long-forgotten, long-departed battlements are set to spring up all over Victoria Square, St Helens Town Centre – thanks to French artist Oliver Grossetȇte.
+And now long-forgotten, long-departed battlements are set to spring up all over Victoria Square, St Helens Town Centre – thanks to French artist Olivier Grossetȇte.
 Think motte and baileys, think towers and drawbridges – all made from humble cardboard boxes, tape and community spirit.

 Heritage is a big part of what we’re doing for St Helens’ 150 anniversary, and a key element of this is our historic partnership with the German town of Stuttgart.
 The twinning of St Helens and Stuttgart was the first such arrangement in Europe following World War II.
 Lost Castles will pay homage to this partnership by building part of Stuttgart’s iconic 10th Century Old Castle.